SajinaPK/AWS_Learning/Solution_Architect/22_IAM_Advanced/IAM_PermissionBoundaries.md

     Ans: No. There is a Deny on top and Allow in the bottom.
 Even though they conflict, an explicity deny takes precedence.
     - Q3: Can you perform ec2:DescribeInstances?
     Ans: No. There is no explicit allow.

+- Some of the AWS tasks that only a root account user can do are as follows: (Cannot be done with `AdministratorAccess`)
+  - Change account name or root password or root email address
+  - Change AWS support plan
+  - Close AWS account
+  - Enable AWS Multi-Factor Authentication (AWS MFA) on S3
+  - Create Cloudfront key pair
+  - Register for GovCloud